pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-unhosted-composer/01-introduction.md

 ## Requirements

-- You can get a local copy of the existing site / access to a Git repository of it
+- You have access to a local copy of the existing site and/or you have access to a Git repository of the existing site